Northern Institute

 About the Presenter:

-Adelle Sefton-Rowston designs and facilitates creative arts workshops for incarcerated people in Darwin, Townville, and Alabama.
+Adelle Sefton-Rowston designs and facilitates creative arts workshops for incarcerated people in Darwin, Townsville, and Alabama.
 She publishes research on the creative contributions incarcerated people make to reforming the system of criminal punishment, and how education creates more human societies progressive enough to dismantle archaic models of the penal colony.
 Sefton-Rowston has delivered several talks on creative justice reform, including Bard Prison Initiative’s Lecture Series, New York, UNESCO Prison Education Conference, Montreal, and TEDx, Darwin.
 In 2026 she was selected to attend the Incarceration Nations Network launch of Global Freedom Consultants in Cape Town, South Africa – a collective of 30 leaders with lived experience offering their expertise on project management, research, and policy reform.

 Registration for the event: